 When to Apply

 Prospective graduate students are urged to apply for admission to the degree program as early as possible, preferably six to ten months before the beginning of the semester in which they expect to enroll.
-For fall admission, a deadline of January 1st is used for review of students for departmental financial awards.
+For fall admission, the deadline for full consideration for financial awards is December 15th.
 Although applications can be submitted later (see deadlines below), the chance for financial support may be decreased.
 Strong letters of reference, evident motivation to undertake graduate study, and good preparation in basic science courses enhance an applicant's credentials.

 Applications must be submitted online via the Graduate College's Admissions site.